medizinmensch/Systems-Development-and-Frameworks/ex/fragen.md

     * With an interactive rebase?
 * What are the git commands to reproduce the file diff of a PR on Github?
     * ??? `git diff feature...base` triple dot syntax?

-## TODO

-Next up: #VueJS seite 17-ende

-* What are the advantages and disadvantages of client-side-rendering only versus server-side-rendering only?
-* What is isomorphic code?
-* What is the motivation for using a virtual DOM over the browser’s DOM?
-* What are the advantages of the component pattern?
-* What is the meaning of the phrase “Data down, Actions up”?
-* Can you name three lifecycle hooks and their immediate precondition before  they get called?
 * In the W3C web component specification, what would be the equivalent to a VueJS component?
+    *
 * How can named slots be used to remove redundancy?
 Can you give an example?
+    *

+## TODO

+* What is meant by “Arrange, Act, Assert”?
+    * siehe oben

+* Is redundancy in software tests good or bad?
+Give reasons for your answer.
+* What are some counter-measures against False Positives?
+* What are some counter-measures against False Negatives?

+* What is worse: False Positives or False Negatives?
+    * laut roberts definition (siehe oben) false negatives (=test passes but there is a bug) weil du einen bug introduced mit falscher zuversicht

+* What are the pros and cons of end-to-end tests compared to unit tests?
+    * siehe oben
+* What is mutant testing?
+    * testing of software test by introducing errors (mainly used for unit tests)
+* What are non-atomic tests and what’s the problem with it?
+    * tests should be written independent from each other, otherwise they might affect each other (like one failed test causes many others fail too)